pepopowitz/do-scary-things/slides/src/03-why.md

 is called the amygdala

-(Note: you might have heard it's responsible for fear, but it's only part of a system.)
+(you might have heard it's responsible for fear, but it's only part of a system.)

 It is basically like the **smoke alarm** in our brain.